master-of-zen/Av1an/docs/CLI.md

 		This is currently only supported on Linux and Windows, and does nothing on unsupported platforms.
 Leaving this option unspecified allows the OS to schedule all processes spawned.

+	--scaler <SCALER>
+		Scaler used for scene detection (if --sc-downscale-height XXXX is used) and VMAF calculation

+		Valid scalers are based on the scalers available in ffmpeg, including lanczos[1-9] with [1-9] defining the width of the lanczos scaler.

 -h, --help
 		Print help information